-For a combination of fashion and function, this gold wire-bound book by Kate Spade offers a couple of ways to store your favorite recipes.
+For a combination of fashion and function, this book by Kate Spade offers a couple of ways to store your favorite recipes.
 There are seven divided sections (labeled breakfast, soups, sauces, appetizers, entrees, desserts, and beverages) with an ample number of pages in each section to handwrite your recipes.

 If you also collect recipe cards, this elegant book has 10 clear sleeves to hold a total of 20 cards.
-The black and white “Deco Dot” pattern is already cheerful and chic, but if you’re looking for something a little more colorful, you can also find this book in “Citrus Twist.”
+The rainbow plaid pattern is cheerful and chic, though there are several designs to choose from.
 It’s a perfect gift for a bridal shower or for any friends who enjoy cooking and could use a stylish solution to document their cookery.

 This vintage-styled metal tin from Rifle Paper Co. is a fun choice for those who love whimsical botanical designs, the signature style of Florida-based illustrator Anna Bond.
 There’s a reason this type of container is a popular hand-me-down—the sturdy construction means it can hold up for generations.